 What does the High Sheriff of Greater London do?

-The High Sheriff supports, encourages and celebrates the work of the Greater London judiciary and courts, the wider legal profession and other organisations that support the work of the courts and the justice system more broadly.
+The High Sheriff supports, encourages and celebrates the work of the Greater London judiciary and courts (High, Crown, Coroners, Magistrates and Tribunals), the wider legal profession and other organisations that aid the work of the courts and the justice system more broadly.
+This includes supporting the work of the Metropolitan Police, London prisons, the London probation service, the emergency services, charities, faith and voluntary groups, as well as individual volunteers that underpin the work of the justice system.

-Thanking people and celebrating what they do is at the heart of the role.
+Thanking people, helping to boost morale and celebrating what they do is at the heart of the work of the High Sheriff.
 This is done in a variety of ways: by presenting award certificates or other awards, holding events and through a programme of visits to meet people and thank them for their work.

-Bringing people together to have discussions, help progress issues and solutions or shine a spotlight on issues is part of the work.
+Bringing people together, helping to progress solutions or shine a spotlight on issues are all part of the work.
 This convening power can help join the dots between people who work in or support different sectors within the justice system but may not often meet.
-Increasingly this convening power is exercised through on-line discussions and meetings, but hosting events such as dinners or conferences is another way in which people may be brought together.

-The High Sheriff also supports the work of the Lord-Lieutenant of Greater London and his Building Bridges project which aims to increase social inclusion and Londoners’ sense of belonging.
+The High Sheriff also reinforces the work of the Lord-Lieutenant of Greater London and his Building Bridges project which aims to increase social inclusion and Londoners’ sense of belonging.

 All this work will continue to adapt to the needs of the communities we support in Greater London.

-A short history of the office of High Sheriff, the Framework in place today and how High Sheriffs are nominated are covered by this page.
-A list of some of the charitable and voluntary organisations we engage with is included, with links to their websites, to give a flavour of the extraordinary work done by charities and volunteers to support those in need.
+A short history of the office of High Sheriff, the Framework in place today and how High Sheriffs are appointed are covered elsewhere on the website.
+A list of some of the charitable and voluntary organisations we engage with is included, with links to their websites, to give a flavour of the extraordinary work done by charities and volunteers to assist those in need.

 Voluntary Organisations

-Although not an exhaustive list the High Sheriff of Greater London has had recent engagement with the organisations and charities listed below.
+Although not an exhaustive list, the High Sheriff of Greater London has engagement with some of the organisations and charities listed below.
 Links are included so you can find out more about their work.

 Charity Walk for Peace is a charity promoted by the Ahmadiyya Muslim Association UK which organises walks all over the country to raise money for charities who can apply for grants.
 The charities benefitting from this range from medical research societies to community groups.
 The Association promotes a number of initiatives to benefit the community and raises considerable amounts through volunteers for the annual poppy appeal of the Royal British Legion.